mastnk/GCIP/README.md

 # Python Samples of Image Processing

+## Get Started

-## How to clone on Google Colabratory
+### How to clone on Google Colabratory

 1. Vist [Google Colab site](https://research.google.com/colaboratory/).

 1. Create new notebook.

 1. Run the following code to mount the google drive.
+[More information](https://colab.research.google.com/notebooks/io.ipynb?hl=en)

 ```
 # run once when you start the Google Colabratory session